lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/mocking-queries-scenario.md

 :::note
 Kimera allows you to define scenarios for other types than `Query` in the context of builders (another type of mock provider) or in resolvers, but we'll talk more about that in other sections of the docs.
 :::

+Next, we'll talk about some of the characteristics of a scenario.

 ### A scenario can mock fewer fields than what's in the schema